Advocating for Victims of Car Accidents in Washington and California

 If you are struck by an Uber or Lyft vehicle en route to pick up a passenger, or while a passenger is in their car, you are fully covered by Uber or Lyft’s $1 million third-party liability coverage.

 Just because you should be covered by Uber or Lyft’s policies doesn’t mean that obtaining your compensation will be easy.
 Rideshare companies have significant assets and legal teams that work diligently to avoid taking responsibility for injuries whenever possible.
-If you have been injured in an accident in which an Uber or Lyft driver is at fault, contact Premier Injury Law Firm today at 425.333.8888!
+If you have been injured in an accident in which an Uber or Lyft driver is at fault, contact Justice Through Compensation today at 425.333.8888!